-In this fiscal year, the Bank wrote off foreign bonds and other securities in the amounts of less than 1 million yen and 209 million yen, respectively.
+In this fiscal year, the Bank wrote off foreign bonds of 68 million yen.

 If fair value declines more than 50% from the acquisition cost or amortized cost, the Bank generally deems the decline to be significant and other-than-temporary.
-However, based on the borrower category for the issuer of securities, the following impairment criteria determine whether or not the fair value decline is significant under the internal standards for write-offs and provisions:
+However, based on the borrower category for the issuer of securities, the following impairment criteria determines whether or not the fair value decline is significant under the internal standards for write-offs and provisions:

 'In danger of bankruptcy' 'De facto bankrupt' 'Bankrupt' ...
-If fair value declines from cost 'Need attention' ...
-If fair value declines more than 30% from cost 'Normal' ...
+If fair value declines from cost

+'Need attention' ...
+If fair value declines more than 30% from cost

+'Normal' ...
 If fair value declines more than 50% from cost